pagekey/semver/docs/config/index.md

 When using this method, your additional prefixes are added onto the existing prefixes, which are either the default values or overridden by a config file.

-## Replace Files
+## File Replacers

-You can specify "replace files," which PageKey Semver will process and replace the text you specify with the new version.
-There are four types of Replace Files: JSON, YAML, SED, and TOML.
+You can specify file replacers, which will open specific files, process them, and replace the text you specify with the new version.
+There are four types of File Replacers: JSON, YAML, SED, and TOML.

 You can provide a list of any number of files you need to replace in the config.
 By default, none are specified: